vboyev-MSFT/defender-docs/defender-for-iot/manage-sites.md

 [!INCLUDE [defender-iot-preview](../includes//defender-for-iot-defender-public-preview.md)]

-## Change site location of a device
+## Manually change the site location/association of a device or multiple devices <!--location/association?
+Amit-->

+Security admininstrators can manually assign or modify the site location for a device.
+Manually assigning a site overrides the automatic site association created when making the site.
+Therefore, once a site is set manually, this device <!-- surely: once the device is set manually, it will no longer....
+AMIT? --> will no longer appear in the automatic site association suggestions in the Site set up process, until the manual association is reset.<!-- why do i need to add this, if the device is already associated with a site, why would it appear in a list anyway?
+Amit -->

+To quickly update a group of devices, select multiple devices from the inventory and set the site for all of the selected devices simulataneously.<!-- The 'Set site' action can be used for bulk management by selecting multiple devices from the inventory and setting the site for all selected devices simultaneously.
+This allows for quick updates to site associations when managing a group of devices. this was Amits wording, i think this is better. but should i use the words bulk management?
+Should this be added at the end instead of the beginning?
+Limor-->

-It's possible that Defender for IoT identifies a device located in the wrong site.
-To change the site listed for a device:
+To change the site associated with a device:

 1. Select **Assets -> Devices** to open the **Device Inventory**.
-1. Select the device to update.
-A list of actions appears at the top of the Device Inventory table.
+1. Select the device, or group of devices, to update.
+A list of action buttons appear at the top of the Device Inventory table.
 1. Select **Set site**.
+The **Set site** pane opens.

     :::image type="content" source="media/manage-sites/set-site-from-inventory-boxed.png" alt-text="Screenshot of the set site button in the device inventory table for changing the site location setting" lightbox="media/manage-sites/set-site-from-inventory-boxed.png":::

 1. In **Set site manually**, open the **Select site** drop down list and select the site to associate with this device.
-If you are unsure of the location, select **Unassigned**.
+If you want to leave a device unassociated with a specific site, select **Unassigned**.

     :::image type="content" source="media/manage-sites/device-set-site-manually.png" alt-text="Screenshot of the set site manually drop down list for changing the site location setting" lightbox="media/manage-sites/device-set-site-manually.png":::

 1. Select **Save and close**.
 1. The Set site confirmation box appears.
 Select **Confirm** to finalize the change.
+Finalizing the change prevents automatic site reassignment based on existing site security rules and remains until the device is reset manually.

-Alternatively, you can also go to **Site security** and edit the site and change the devices associated to it using the **Edit site** wizard.
-For more information, see [link to site security](monitor-site-security.md). <!-- but this is more like removing a device from a specific site, not adding it to a different one instead??
+Alternatively, for managing multiple device or making site wide changes, it is recommended to go to **Site security** and use the **Edit site** wizard to more efficiently manage the site and the devices associated to it.
+For more information, see [link to site security](monitor-site-security.md). <!-- but this is more like removing a device from a specific site, not adding it to a different one instead?? how is this different from the bulk management mentioned above?
 AMIT-->

 ## Edit or delete a site